COVID-19 Claims 52 Deaths, Over 2,100 New Coronavirus Cases Reported - UrduPoint

 COVID-19 Claims 52 Deaths, Over 2,100 New Coronavirus Cases Reported

-The national tally of total active COVID-19 cases in Pakistan on Wednesday reached 37,740 with 2,118 more people tested positive for the deadly virus and 4,033 people recovered from the Coronavirus during the last 24 hours

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jan, 2021 ) :The national tally of total active COVID-19 cases in Pakistan on Wednesday reached 37,740 with 2,118 more people tested positive for the deadly virus and 4,033 people recovered from the Coronavirus during the last 24 hours.
+ISLAMABAD, Jan 6 (UrduPoint / Pakistan Point News - 6th Jan, 2021 ) :The national tally of total active COVID-19 cases in Pakistan on Wednesday reached 37,740 with 2,118 more people tested positive for the deadly virus and 4,033 people recovered from the coronavirus during the last 24 hours.

 Fifty Two corona patients, 45 of whom were under treatment in hospital and Seven in their respective homes or quarantines died on Tuesday, according to the latest update issued by the National command and Operation Centre (NCOC).